hsjobeki/nix-types/README.md

 Let `U :: T` be a valid usage of the operator.
 Then `U` is the `LHS` parameter and `T` is the `RHS` parameter.

-The `::` operator declares a property name called `U` and declares the type of `U` to be `T` It returns an expression of Type `T` that can be used as an input to other operators again.
+The `::` operator takes a property name called `U` and declares the type of `U` to be `T`

+It returns an type-expression that can be used as an input to other operators again.

 #### The `()` Operator